 In the other direction, every other 9X bus from Lacey will continue as Route 34 to Evergreen.

-The remaining 9X buses will continue as Route 35, serving Cooper Point Road, Evergreen Park Drive, and the Thurston County Superior Court.
+The other 9X buses will continue as Route 35, serving Cooper Point Rd., Evergreen Park Dr., and Thurston County Superior Court.

 Evergreen to West Olympia and Lacey

-The new Route 32 gives west Olympia riders direct access to jobs, shopping, schools, and healthcare — no transfer needed.
+Route 32 will give west Olympia riders direct access to jobs, shopping, schools, and healthcare, without the need to transfer.

 All Route 32 buses will continue as Route 76 from South Puget Sound Community College to the Lacey Transit Center.